 Leverage tools and technology

 Tools that streamline data collection and visualization help facilitate horizontal and vertical collaboration across the sales organization.
-A revenue operations platform can track and log all sales activity in one place, bringing together information from email, calendars, and more into a single source of truth.
+A Revenue Platform can track and log all sales activity in one place, bringing together information from email, calendars, and more into a single source of truth.

 This allows reps and their managers to focus on strategizing closing deals versus rehashing the news or chasing down numbers.
 It also makes handoffs easier, more accurate, and more efficient.
 Take Clari’s Align portal, which shows everyone involved in a deal, no matter how multi-threaded, all the steps and dates necessary to secure a sign off.